 It’s easy to partner with MATTER to make a difference in lives through MATTERhouse building efforts.

-One benefit to building a MATTERhouse, unlike volunteer charity home building projects, is that homes don’t have to be built in a specific location, city, or designated lot.
+One benefit to building a MATTERhouse, unlike a construction volunteer project, is that homes don’t have to be built in a specific location, city, or designated lot.
 A MATTERhouse can be built anywhere, in countless communities across the United States!

 Builders can also benefit from leveraging their vendor relationships to receive donated materials like lumber, cement blocks, roofing shingles, drywall, and windows.

-Finally, this approach provides a long-term impact opportunity for a builder and suppliers, who can build one MATTERhouse or many.
+Finally, this approach provides a long-term impact opportunity for a builder and suppliers, who can build one MATTERhouse or many, supporting the work of our nonprofit organization.

 MATTERhouse: Build a House for Charity, Make a Difference

-We invite you to consider joining our effort to build homes for families, that also start projects to improve communities, through MATTERhouse.
-By building or renovating a high-quality home, the donation from the proceeds might feed a hungry family in Minnesota, improve the lives of children in poverty in Chicago, support funding for a MATTER Innovation Hub in schools in Zimbabwe, or provide the medical equipment that leads to healthier lives in African countries.
+We invite you to consider joining our effort to build homes for families, that also start projects to improve communities and positively impacts the lives of people, through MATTERhouse.
+By building or renovating a high-quality home, the donation from the proceeds might feed a hungry family in Minnesota, improve the lives of children in poverty in Chicago, support funding for a MATTER Innovation Hub and its educational efforts in schools in Zimbabwe, or provide the medical equipment that leads to healthier lives and a more healthy community in African countries.
 For more information or to get involved, contact Vicki Bachmann at MATTER or visit our MATTERhouse website.